Probate is the legal process of administering a person’s estate after they have died.

 With you every step of the way, at SWW Trust Corporation we have helped thousands of bereaved families where a loved one has died with or without a Will.
 We are always here to listen, empathise with your circumstances and discuss how we can guide you through this difficult process.

-What’s more, because we are a Trust Corporation, our Estate Managers are all legally qualified professionals with years of experience in Wills, Probate and Estate Administration.
-So, while some solicitors dabble in Probate and Estate Administration, it is all we do.
-All day, every day.
+Our Estate Managers are all legally qualified professionals with years of experience in Wills, Probate and Estate Administration.

-Friendly and approachable, we also don’t charge per letter as solicitors do, or for the time we take speaking to you personally over the phone.
+Friendly and approachable, we also don’t charge per letter or for the time we take speaking to you personally over the phone.
 So that’s one less thing to worry about.

 To find out more about how we can help you, contact us or call 01522 581 570.